 - Melt the butter in a heavy stockpot and saute the shallots for a few minutes, stirring often.

-- Add the fresh mushrooms to the pan, and saute until the mushrooms start to soften and brown, about 15 minutes.
+- Add the fresh mushrooms and the soaked mushrooms to the pan, and saute until the mushrooms start to soften and brown, about 15 minutes.

 - Add the flour to the pot and cook, stirring constantly, for a minute.
 Add the cognac and the chicken stock to the pot, stirring to combine.
 Add the reserved soaking liquid from the dried mushrooms, the thyme, salt and pepper.
 Bring up to a simmer and then simmer for about 30 minutes.